julia-kom/bert-ilp-matcher/README.md

 `java -jar ./ilp-profile-matcher.jar eval -batch -gold-standard-path ./eval-data/goldstandard/bpi15 -net-path ./eval-data/pnml/bpi15 -log-path ./eval-data/xes/bpi15  -ilp BASIC5 -p LOG_DF -sys -s 0.1 -tl 10`

+The output is a folder `batch-<dataset>-<eval-strategy>-<date><time>`, containing:
+* `aggResults.eval`: CSV file with the evalaution results per matching as well as macro and micro aggregation over all matchings.
+* `config.log`: Matcher configuration in JSON format.
+* `<net1>-<net2>.rdf` the alignment of <net1> and <net2> in RDF format (standard in Process Model Matching PMMC15 and OAEI17)

+The `aggResults.eval` file is in CSV format and contains for pair of nets in the net-path for which there exists a goldstandard a row with the matching result information (Name,TP,FP,FN,PRECISION,RECALL,FSCORE, Similarity score and timing, as well as GAP ILP information).
+The structure of the file is equivalent to the batch test, but obviously can timing information not be stored, as it is done retrosepctive.

 ### Retrospective Evalution
 When we do not want to run the matcher but evaluate an already given alignment, which was result of a previous matching or a different matcher, then we use the retrospective analysis function: